Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 Use Spell slots to create Sorcery Points

-Metamagic: Heightened Spell in late game fights.
+Metamagic: Heightened Spell in late-game fights.

 Attacks with Damage Riders - Hex, Lightning Charges, etc.